 Personal data is retained for no longer than necessary

-In accordance with the Dental Council Code of Practice relating to Professional Behaviour and Ethical Conduct, 2012, at Boyne Dental & Implant Clinic we retain all adult records for 8 years after the last treatment.
-In the case of children and young adults, the records are kept until the patient’s 25th birthday; or their 26th birthday if the young person was 17 when they finished treatment.
-If a patient dies before their 18th birthday, records are kept for 8 years.
+In accordance with the Dental Council Code of Practice relating to Professional Behaviour and Ethical Conduct, 2012, at Boyne Dental & Implant Clinic we retain all records for a minimum of 8 years after the last treatment.

 You can at any point request your record to be inactivated.
 This means that you will not be contacted by our team in any method or for any purpose, but your record is not deleted at this point.